mohammadshirmohammadi589/customer_churn-analysis/README.md

 #  Customer Churn Prediction

-This project builds a machine learning model to predict customer churn for company.
-The goal is to improve customer retention by identifying high-risk customers and implementing targeted retention strategies.
+Customer churn is one of the biggest challenges for businesses, leading to significant financial lossesThe goal of this project is to build a machine learning model that, using existing data, identifies customers who are on the verge of churn with high accuracy.

 ## Project Overview